 - thumbs down, you do not want this person as your roommate?

 In our live workshops, 99.5% of people give Spencer a thumbs down.
 Every now and then someone thinks he can’t possibly be that bad and is willing to give him the benefit of the doubt.

 Spencer needed to know his audience and intention.

-Instead, she got a kid trying hard to sell himself, and coming off as a jerk in the process.
-These 500 words will not impress her.
+Instead, Jacob got a kid trying hard to sell himself, and coming off as a jerk in the process.
+This essay will not impress him.

 If Spencer writes an engaging, authentic short story that shows who he is (and it’s reasonably well-written), his college essay will be in the top 10%.

 This quintessential trainwreck of an essay ain’t it!